 Looking for some fun camping accessories?
-Some extra equipment for camping that may not be needed, but can make great camping gifts.
+Some extra equipment for camping that may not be needed, but may be considered glamping accessories that can make great camping gifts?
 Then check out our list of fun things to bring camping below.

 Do you want a relaxing place to hang around in camp?
 Hammocks are great for that!
 They are so small and easy to store and carry, and simple to hang up too.
 This is a highly rated hammock that our friends love.